-In Australia preparations are underway for the Group's 2016 Beetaloo drilling and testing programme, comprising civil construction, the remobilisation of Rig 185 and the drilling of two vertical wells, Beetaloo W-1, a vertical well in exploration permit ("EP") 117 approximately 85km south of the wells drilled in 2015 and a second vertical well, the location of which is being finalised and the hydraulic stimulation of either this well or the Beetaloo W-1 well.
-Along with the re-entry and hydraulic stimulation of Amungee NW-1H in EP98 - This well was drilled in November 2015 to a total measured depth of 3,808 metres, including 1,100 metres horizontal section in the "B Shale" interval of the Middle Velkerri Formation, 100 metres more than originally planned.
+In Australia preparations were underway for the Group's 2016 Beetaloo drilling and testing programme, comprising civil construction, the remobilisation of Rig 185 and the drilling of two vertical wells, Beetaloo W-1, a vertical well in exploration permit ("EP") 117 approximately 85km south of the wells drilled in 2015 and a second vertical well, the location of which was being finalised and the hydraulic stimulation of either well.
+The 2016 programme also included the re-entry and hydraulic stimulation of Amungee NW-1H in EP98, this well was drilled in November 2015 to a TD of 3,808 metres, including 1,100 metres horizontal section in the "B Shale" interval of the Middle Velkerri formation, 100 metres more than originally planned.

-In South Africa the PASA recently confirmed that it expects to finalise a recommendation to the Minister of Mineral Resources on Falcon's application for a shale gas exploration licence in South Africa's Karoo Basin, by May 2016.
-The Company expects that the Minister of Mineral Resources will issue Falcon with a licence to explore for shale gas in 2016.
+In South Africa the PASA confirmed that it expected to finalise a recommendation to the Minister of Mineral Resources on Falcon's application for a shale gas exploration licence in South Africa's Karoo Basin, by May 2016.

-In Hungary Falcon continues to review its operation and future plans in Hungary, evaluating all options available to the Group to deliver shareholder value.
+Falcon continues to review its operation and future plans in Hungary, evaluating all options available to the Group to deliver shareholder value.
 The Group maintains its 100% interest in the Máko Trough.

-On 28 April 2016 Falcon provided the following technical and operational update for its operations in the Beetaloo Basin, Australia.
+On 28 April 2016 Falcon provided a technical and operational update for its operations in the Beetaloo Basin, Australia.
+This included the technical results from the 2015 drilling programme, the objectives for 2016 and the operational schedule for 2016.